gvanboven/SemanticRoleLabelling/README.md

 |C-ARGM-LOC     | 0.000     | 0.000    |0.000 |
 |ARGA           | 0.000     | 0.000    |0.000 |

-* We would like to see how does the model perform with only predicate info features from original dataset fed in the model because we would like to see wether the further features are useful for the model to distinguish the token and predicate relation.
-From the overall performance, we can see that the macro f1-score is slightly higher (0.17) than the performance of all features fed model.
-Besides, the f-score of ARG0 is higher(0.032) than all features fed in model.
-We assume that some features are noisy for the classification.
+* We would like to see how does the model perform with only predicate info features from original dataset fed in the model, because we would like to see wether the further features are useful for the model to distinguish the token and predicate relation.
+From the overall performance, we can see that the macro f1-score is slightly higher (+0.17) than the performance of all features fed model.
+Besides, the f-score of `ARG0` is higher(+0.032) than the model with all the features fed.
+While we expected the dependencly label to be important, it appears that it is not crucial for the task (although this was not the only feature we excluded).
+Importantly however, the results of this model are still poor.
+Therefore, this selection of features does not appear to be sufficiently imformative for the model to learn this task.

-Only further features experiments:
+##### Only further features experiments:

-**TODO: add what features are used here exactly**
+In this experiment we include the following features: `token`, `token index`, `head_text`, `prev_token`, `postag`, `postag`, `prev_pos`, `dependency`.
+Importantly, we do not include any information about the predicate in this experiment, so we expect the performance to drop further.

 |Overall performance | scores|
 |--------------------|-------|